 Mytilini, the capital of Lesvos, is a bustling harbour town.
 Its streets are lined with beautiful mansion houses built in the Venetian style, giving the town a distinct air of grandeur.
 There is also a Museum of Modern Art with works by Picasso and Matisse, as well as a Byzantine castle which hosts various cultural events during summer months.
 An ancient theatre in the north of the town has been likened to that of the grand Epidavros.

-Departure airports: London Gatwick and Birmingham Departure day: Saturday Arrival airport: Mytilini (MJT) Flight duration: approx. 3 hours 55 minutes Airline: Thomas Cook (TCX) Transfer time: approx. 2 hours 15 minutes
+Departure airports: London Gatwick and Birmingham (plus Manchester for 2018) Departure day: Saturday Arrival airport: Mytilini (MJT) Flight duration: approx. 3 hours 55 minutes Airline: Thomas Cook (MT) Transfer time: approx. 2 hours 15 minutes

 First 7 night dept: Sat 6 May / Last 7 night dept: Sat 23 Sept